Aliza Cohen-Mushlin: Biography

-Aliza Cohen-Mushlin was born in Rechovot.
+Aliza Cohen-Mushlin was born in Rehovot.
 She studied biology (B.Sc.) and Art History (M.A.) in the Hebrew University of Jerusalem and harpsichord and organ in the Rubin Music Academy (B.Mus.).
 She earned her Ph.D. in art history in 1981 from the Warburg Institute, London University.

 Academic career

-Cohen-Mushlin taught in the Art History Department of the Hebrew University of Jerusalem from 1981 and retired in 2006 as Associate Professor.
+Cohen-Mushlin taught in the Art History Department of the Hebrew University of Jerusalem from 1981 and retired in 2006 as associate professor.
 In 1986-2006 she was the editor of Jewish Art (formerly Journal of Jewish Art).

-Cohen-Mushlin was director of the Center for Jewish Art in 1991-2006, where founded the Section for Jewish Architecture and headed it in 1992-2006.
+Cohen-Mushlin was director of the Center for Jewish Art in 1991–2006, where founded the Section for Jewish Architecture and headed it in 1992–2006.
 Cohen-Mushlin led numerous field expeditions to document endangered Jewish art and architecture.

 In 1994, Cohen-Mushlin together with Prof. Harmen Thies founded Bet Tfila Research Unit for Jewish Architecture in Technische Universität Braunschweig.

 In 2009, Cohen-Mushlin was granted Cross of Merit of the Order of Merit of the Federal Republic of Germany by the President of the Republic of Germany for groundbreaking research of Latin and Hebrew manuscripts in Germany, for life achievements in the preservation of Jewish Art and for establishing of 'Bet Tfila' Research Unit for Jewish Architecture.